What is Acupuncture?

 How does acupuncture feel?

-Acupuncture needles are solid, hair-thin and cause minimal discomfort.
-Usually made from stainless steel, they are sterile, and disposed after one use.
+Acupuncture needles are solid, hair-thin, and cause minimal discomfort.
+Usually made from stainless steel, they are sterile, and disposed of after one use.
 Common sensations that can be felt at the point of needle insertion that signals the presence of Qi include: a dull ache, heaviness or pressure, sense of warmth or a tingling sensation.
 Most people find acupuncture treatments to be a deeply relaxing experience.